canpolatoral/boa/packages/utils/README.md

 #### getMessage
 ComponentBase has a function called [getMessage](https://github.com/kuveytturk/boa/blob/monorepo/packages/base/src/ComponentBase/index.js#L81).
 It takes two parameters: *groupName*, *propertyName*

+We group messages by domain at our pages like *CoreBanking*, *Loans* etc. And each group has own messages with propertyName.

+#### Initialization
 ```setMessagingOptions``` function provides to configure messaging library.

 ```js